RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 (From: [Suicide Hotlines, Risk Assessment and Rights: Whose Safety Matters?](https://www.madinamerica.com/2018/10/national-suicide-hotline-whose-safety-matters/))

+The situation is not all bad.
 In some places there are alternatives to hotlines known as warmlines, and a few warmlines may be accessible internationally.
 Warmlines generally help people to avoid bad experiences with medical services.
 They can be particularly appropriate for members who do not want to call a hotline.
 Some warmlines guarantee as a matter of policy that they will never call out medical services without consent.
 For more information, [warmline.org](http://warmline.org/) is a good starting point.

-After you have ended the chat there is normally no need to block the member.
-They may soon be in a position to chat to you again.
-Remember to make a clear offer to chat again so that the member definitely knows they have not been abandoned by 7 Cups.
+In some places, too, there are very successful programs for preventing suicide.
+Many of them are based on pioneering work at the [Henry Ford Health System](https://www.henryford.com/), a non-profit based in Detroit, Michigan.
+Here's a 6-minute video advertisement:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gCvNnIO-shE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In the video, a patient explains:

+> I am among the living because of the overwhelming, complete, comprehensive care and support that I have received...from the beginning, all the way to today.
+There's nothing that compares with the type of help I've gotten here.

 - Mark each statement true or false:
 - Listeners have no way of knowing about local support services and resources available to members.#Members are best placed to know know their own local services and resources.